ukoethe/ilastik-build/Readme.md

 * Open `ilastik.sln`, and build the project `PACKAGE`.
 The installer will be named something like `ilastik-0.6.a-win64.exe` in the directory where `ilsatik.sln` resides.

-### Use the Pixel Classification Workflow:
+### Using ilastik:

-* To use the installed ilastik version, call `pixelClassification.bat` in the installation's root directory.
+* To use the installed ilastik version, call `ilastik.bat` in the installation's root directory.
 It automatically sets `PATH` and `PYTHONPATH` appropriately.
 * To use another ilastik version together with the installed dependencies, set the environment variable `ILASTIK_DIR` to the root of your ilastik installation before calling `pixelClassification.bat`.
 The specified directory must have subdirectories `lazyflow`, `volumina`, and `ilastik`, holding the respective sources or modules.
 Example:

 ```
     % set ILASTIK_DIR=c:\Users\ukoethe\ilastik
-    % c:\ilastik\pixelClassification.bat
+    % c:\ilastik\ilastik.bat
 ```

-* Other workflows will work similarly as soon as they are ported to Windows.